Gigacore/ToneAIchemy/README.md

 - **window.ai API**: Utilizes Google's Gemini Nano LLM for text analysis and tone modification.
 - **Preact**: Lightweight alternative to React for building user interfaces.
 - **Tailwind CSS**: For responsive and customizable styling.

-## Usage
-- The `window.ai` API currently works only on latest version of Google Chrome Canary and Chrome Dev (128.0 and above) and disabled by default.
-- Under `chrome://flags`, set `#optimization-guide-on-device-model` to `Enabled BypassPerfRequirement` and `#prompt-api-for-gemini-nano` to `Enabled`.
-- Under `chrome://components`, ensure `Optimization Guide On Device Model` is installed and version is not `0.0.0.0`

 ## Observations
 - The analysis can be inconsistent at times, which is expected given the model's small size and early development stage.
 Future updates may improve this.